-You consent to the Company holding and processing data relating to yourself, your business and your clients for administrative, compliance, legal, management and personnel purposes and in particular to the processing of any “sensitive personal data” (as defined in the Data Protection Act 1998) relating to the Client including, as appropriate.
+The Company may hold or process data relating to yourself, your business and your clients for administrative, compliance, legal, management and personnel purposes and in particular to the processing of any “sensitive personal data” (as defined in the Data Protection Act 2018 and General Data Protection Regulation 2017) relating to the Client including, as appropriate.
 This may include;

-You consent to the Company making such information available to those who provide products or services to the Company such as advisers, regulatory authorities, governmental or quasi-governmental organisations or any part of its business.
+The Company may make such information available to those who provide products or services to the Company such as advisers, regulatory authorities, governmental or quasi-governmental organisations or any part of its business.

 We may process any personal data that we receive about or from you and/or your staff and/or your clients to enable us to provide you with Our Services and all related functions.
 The Company and Associated Firms may be in jurisdictions whose data protection laws might not be as comprehensive as those in your jurisdiction and may access and use that personal data.
 If we judge this to indeed be the case, we will take all available steps to ensure that the data is stored and used as securely and confidentially as possible.
 The data might also need to be provided to authorities, regulators and third parties.
 Third parties include our auditors, insurers or bankers for accounting, legal, regulatory or compliance purposes or those who process information for us in various jurisdictions.

-We keep files for the duration of our agreement, after which we may dispose of them without further notice, except for any documentation which we feel should be retained for legal, regulatory, professional indemnity and commercial reasons.
+We keep files for the duration of our Client and or Membership Agreements, after which we may dispose of them without further notice, except for any documentation which we feel should be retained for legal, regulatory, professional indemnity and commercial reasons.
 We may transfer paper files into, and store them in, electronic format.

 You may at any time (once you have paid all outstanding charges) ask for your files.
 You may not however require us to destroy all paper and/or electronic records held by us.
 We have the right to keep a full copy of your files for legal, regulatory, professional indemnity and commercial reasons.

 We are committed to providing high-quality compliance services, and to improving our standards.
-If you are unhappy with our service, or are concerned about an invoice, please contact your account manager.
-If you wish to make a formal complaint, please contact our complaints manager by email at firstname.lastname@example.org or by telephone on 020 7781 8019 or by post to: Richdale Consultants, The Complaints Department, 41 Lothbury, London, EC2R 7HG.
+If you are unhappy with Our Services, or are concerned about an invoice, please contact your account manager.
+If you wish to make a formal complaint, please contact our complaints manager by email at email@example.com, by telephone on 020 7781 8019 or by post to: Richdale Consultants, The Complaints Department, 41 Lothbury, London, EC2R 7HG.

 We learn through constructive feedback from our clients.
-We hope therefore, that you will agree to debrief us if our contract ends or at any other points during our relationship and tell us how we might improve our service.
+We hope therefore, that you will agree to debrief us if your contract with us is terminated or at any other points during our relationship and tell us how we might improve Our Services.